RubixML/Server/README.md

 # Rubix Model Server

-Real-time model server that serves Rubix estimators in production.
+A real-time model server that serves Rubix estimators in production.

 ## Installation
 Install Rubix ML using Composer: